PascalCoinDev/PascalCoin/README.md

 ## History:

+### Build 1.3.0.0 - 2016-11-24

+- JSON-RPC modifications:
+  - New param "b58_pubkey", can be used instead of "enc_pubkey": b58_pubkey is a Base58 encoded public key with checksum, is the value that Wallet exports/imports public key
+  - New JSON object type Public Key: "name","can_use","enc_pubkey","b58_pubkey","ec_nid","x" and "y" for each public key
+  - Added params "start" and "max" to "getaccountoperations".
+By default deep=100, max=100 and start=0, so will return last 100 operations made to an account
+  - Added params "start" and "max" to "getblockoperations".
+By default max=100 and start=0, so will return last 100 operations made to a block
+  - Added params "start" and "max" to "getwalletaccounts".
+By default max=100 and start=0, so will return first 100 accounts of the wallet
+  - Added params "start" and "max" to "getwalletpubkeys".
+By default max=100 and start=0, so will return first 100 public keys of the wallet
+    - Will return a Public key JSON object
+  - Method "decodepubkey" allows params "enc_pubkey" or "b58_pubkey" (if used together, returns error if not match)
+    - Will return a Public key JSON object
+  - Method "changekey" allows params "new_enc_pubkey" or "new_b58_pubkey" (if used together, returns error if not match)
+  - Method "getwalletaccounts" allows params "enc_pubkey" or "b58_pubkey" (if used together, returns error if not match)
+  - Method "getwalletaccountscount" allows params "enc_pubkey" or "b58_pubkey" (if used together, returns error if not match)
+  - Method "getwalletcoins" allows params "enc_pubkey" or "b58_pubkey" (if used together, returns error if not match)
+  - Method "payloadencrypt"  allows params "enc_pubkey" or "b58_pubkey" when payload_method="pubkey" (if used together, returns error if not match)
+  - Method "addnewkey" changed.
+Does not return an HEXASTRING with enc_pubkey, now returns a public key JSON object
+  - New methods:
+    - Method "changekeys".
+Similar to "changekey" but for multiple accounts at param "accounts" as a coma separated string (ex: "accounts"="1248,1753,85056").
+Returns a JSON object with result information
+    - Method "lock" to lock wallet.
+Returns true if locked, returns false if wallet has no password (an empty string, must put a new password prior to lock)
+    - New method "getwalletpubkey".
+Search for "enc_pubkey" or "b58_pubkey" and returns a Public key JSON object
+- Corrected a issue saving last 5 .bank files
+- Improved protections for .bank corruption files
+- Added "open data folder" button on options form
+- Other minor changes

 ### Build 1.2.0.0 - 2016-11-16

 - Account checksum values modified to be more easy and more distributed: Checksum = ((N * 101) MOD 89)+10